smcaleese/Jotter/README.md

 # Jotter
-Jotter allows you to save information on a single page just like a whiteboard.
+Jotter allows you to save text on a single page just like a whiteboard.